Updated Jun 18, 2026 § For Kids

 Gabb Watch 3: Best for Younger Kids

 The Gabb Watch 3 takes the opposite approach from TickTalk.
 No camera, no internet, no app store, no games.
 It makes calls, sends texts from a list of preset messages, and tracks GPS location.
-For kids ages 4-7 who are too young for video calls but old enough to press a button and call Mom, the Gabb Watch keeps things dead simple.
+For kids ages 4-7 who are too young for video calls but old enough to press a button and call Mom, the Gabb Watch keeps things dead simple, and our Fitbit Ace LTE vs Gabb Watch 3 comparison weighs that no-games approach against a gamified rival.

 GPS tracking works through the Gabb Go parent app with up to 10 geofence zones.
 You get an alert when your child enters or leaves school, home, or any other location you define.
 The contact list holds up to 100 numbers, all controlled by the parent.
 Our Gabb Watch 3 review covers the parental control features in detail.